ECX is a chemotherapy treatment used to treat cancer of the gullet (oesophageal cancer) and stomach cancer.

 This information is best when read with our general information about chemotherapy and the type of cancer you have.

 ECX is named after the initials of the drugs used in the treatment.
 The drugs are:

 You will have ECX in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment, you will usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

-Your nurse will also give you anti-sickness drugs as an injection into a vein.
-They give you the drugs and chemotherapy through one of the following:
+Your nurse will also give you anti-sickness (anti-emetic) drugs as an injection into a vein or as tablets.
+Injections and drips are given through one of the following:

-You have capecitabine as tablets, which you take at home - see below.
+You have capecitabine as tablets, which you take at home.

 When the chemotherapy is being given